 Alex Gould obtained his BA and MA in Natural Sciences from King's College, University of Cambridge, UK.
 His PhD research was on Drosophila Hox genes with Rob White at the University of Cambridge.
 He was then awarded a Beit Memorial Fellowship to undertake postdoctoral training on vertebrate Hox genes with Robb Krumlauf at The MRC National Institute for Medical Research (NIMR) in Mill Hill where he established his own research group in 1998.
 In 2012, Alex was made Head of the newly formed Division of Physiology & Metabolism at NIMR.
 In 2015, he became a Senior Group Leader at The Francis Crick Institute.

 Alex was elected to EMBO in 2008 and was awarded the Hooke Medal of the British Society for Cell Biology in 2011.
 He was elected to the Academy of Medical Sciences in 2013 and became a Wellcome Trust Senior Investigator in 2014.
-Alex sits on the Editorial Advisory Boards of Development and PLOS Biology and is a member of the Wellcome Trust Peer Review College.
+Alex sits on the Editorial Advisory Boards of Development and PLOS Biology and is a member of the Wellcome Trust/Royal Society Sir Henry Dale Fellowship Interview Committee.

 Alex's current research interests include the molecular, cellular and physiological mechanisms regulating growth and metabolism.
 He has always been fascinated by animals and loves travel.
 Alex is never happier than when surrounded by meerkats in Botswana.